What Is SEO?

 The age-old question, what is SEO?
 SEO stands for search engine optimisation.
 According to Moz.com, it is ‘the practice of increasing the quantity and quality of traffic to your website through organic search engine results‘.
 If visitors arrive on your site via search engines, this is known as organic traffic.
 If they arrive on your site through ads, it’s known as paid traffic.
-Here at Aim Internet, an SEO Agency based in Wolverhampton, we can direct you get achieving great SEO results.
+Here at AIM Internet, an SEO Agency based in Wolverhampton, we can direct you get achieving great SEO results for your company.

 How SEO Works

 We are so used to Google just delivering us exactly what we’re looking for in an instant, we often forget or don’t even think about how it works.
 But there’s a lot of work that goes into creating the search engine results page.

 While there is a lot of technical jargon surrounding SEO (and it can be complex), the basics are simple enough for anyone to have a go at.